-A snake-like creature (sometimes with multiple heads) that often decorate staircase railings leading into the temple.
+A snake-like creature (sometimes with multiple heads) that often decorate staircase railings leading into the temples in Chiang Mai.

-The Kingdom of Lanna (or Kingdom of a Million Rice Fields) encompassed the area of Northern Thailand from 1292 until 1775; Chiang Mai was designated the capital from 1292 until the kingdom’s demise.
+The Kingdom of Lanna (or Kingdom of a Million Rice Fields) encompassed the area of Northern Thailand from 1292 until 1775, and Chiang Mai was the capital.
 Lanna-style structures are characterized by the inverted V-shape roof and are typically made from teak wood.
 Colorful embellishments and golden detailing are also common elements of Lanna style.

 Chiang Mai Temples in The Old City

-Use our list of temples in Chiang Mai Old City to route your way to the city’s must-see spots.
-Our list of temples to see in Chiang Mai are the ones that we think are the most intriguing and beautiful.
+Use our list of temples in Chiang Mai Old City to route your way to these must-see spots.
+Our list of temples to see in Chiang Mai are the ones that we found the most intriguing and beautiful.

 We seldom tire of exploring Chiang Mai temples, but we understand travelers are often short on time.
-If you feel like you will get ‘Templed Out’ attempting to see all 11 Chiang Mai temples on our list, we recommend paring down the list to the Thai temples that most intrigue you (which is why we provided ample descriptions of each one).
+If you feel like you will get ‘Templed Out’ attempting to see all 11 Chiang Mai Temples, we recommend paring it down to the Thai temples that most intrigue you.

 #1 WAT PHRA SINGH